 Liverpool Hope University pursues a path of excellence in scholarship and collegial life without reservation or hesitation.
 The University’s distinctive philosophy is to ‘educate in the round’ – mind, body and spirit – in the quest for Truth, Beauty and Goodness.

 We are proud of our rich heritage but we continue to look to the future as we invest in the University.
 In recent years we have celebrated the opening of the EDEN (Education and Enterprise) building, and the opening of our Health and Sports Science avenue at Hope Park.
-The Creative Campus goes from strength to strength, with expansion of this campus planned for summer 2018.
+The Creative Campus goes from strength to strength, with its recent development work completed in 2018.